Thada-Jirajaras/nd0821-c3-starter-code/starter/model_card_template.md

 ## Model Details

 Thada created the model.
-The model pipline consists of (a) a OnehotEncoder for the catagorical features
+The model pipline consists of

+1. a OnehotEncoder for the catagorical features
-(b) a label binarizer for the labels
+2. a label binarizer for the labels
-(c) and an XGBoost model (XGBoost=1.4.0) with default parameters.
+3. and an XGBoost model (XGBoost=1.4.0) with default parameters.

 ## Intended Use